we-make-software/tech/README.md

 Run(System);
 ```

 We are using `EXPORT_SYMBOL` in `System.c`.
 We need to declare the function; this cannot be `static`.
 It is a simple `void` function.
 We also need to declare it; that is a rule in C. We can ignore declaring it, but then we will get a warning.
+That’s why I make functions static so I don’t get that warning.
 As you can see, we have these two functions `WeMakeSoftwareStart` and `WeMakeSoftwareEnd` that are used to run the project.
 We export them, and these two functions are only needed for that run project.
 This is the area where the signal goes in.

+Remember you can use `EXPORT_SYMBOL` in your project however you like, but just a reminder: code runs from top to bottom, so you can’t jump around in the code.
+With my setup, we can jump.